 How to Roast a Beef Tenderloin?
 This Beef Tenderloin Roast Recipe will always cook into a juicy, tender, and flavorful dish every time.
 Our Beef Tenderloin is marinated with a few simple and fresh ingredients before it is seared on all sides and finished in the oven.
 As always, this beef tenderloin roast is the most popular holiday dinner and gets rave reviews every time!

 What is a Beef Tenderloin?

 - Beef Tenderloin is the best cut of meat you can buy because it is lean and the most tender meat.
 It is so tender, it’s buttery soft and practically melts in your mouth with every bit.
 Beef tenderloin is basically the filet mignon and it is the gold standard in steaks.

 - Beef Tenderloin is also the most expensive cut of meat.
 But it’s worth it for special occasions and holidays.

 - For this recipe, it’s a roast that’s easily seared on the grill first, then it’s finished off in the oven.
-It is considered to be upscale of filet mignon and will always be a crowd-pleaser for any holiday occasion.
+It is considered to be an upscale of filet mignon and will always be a crowd-pleaser for any holiday occasion.

 - You can purchase it at your local butcher shop, or at Costco which comes vacuum-packed and already trimmed.
-Therefore, you can skip the part of trimming your roast.
+Therefore, you can skip the part about trimming your roast.
 We bought our beef tenderloin at Costco.